Wackyblocks/TwinStickShooter/README.md

 Note that this powerup has limited uses!

 ### Powerups
-Players can find ammo, health and ability powerups scattered around the maps to maintain resources during combat
+Players can find health powerups scattered around the maps to maintain resources during combat.

 ### Enchanced aesthetics and props
-Custom props have been added to enchance the gameplay experience and aesthetics
+Custom props have been added to enchance the gameplay experience and aesthetics.